 Programs that lead to this degree are designed for those students who plan to receive a baccalaureate degree from a senior college or university.
-The A.A. degree may be completed in two years and consists primarily of courses in the liberal arts and sciences, special liberal arts and science courses related to the student’s major field of interest, and electives.
+The A.A. degree may be completed in two years and consists primarily of courses in the liberal arts and sciences, special liberal arts and science courses related to the student’s major field of interest and electives.

 These programs are designed primarily to prepare students to continue their education for the baccalaureate degree in scientific or professionally related programs at a senior college or university.
-The A.S. degree may be completed in two years and consists of a core of liberal arts and science courses, additional required special courses related to the student’s field of interest, and electives.
+The A.S. degree may be completed in two years and consists of a core of liberal arts and science courses, additional required special courses related to the student’s field of interest and electives.

-DCC offers two types of credit certificate programs: an Academic Certificate and an Applied Academic Certificate.
+DCC offers two types of credit certificate programs: an academic certificate and an applied academic certificate.

 The Applied Academic Certificate includes career‑oriented or technical courses and at least one liberal arts course, ENG 101.
-Certificates may be of varying length, however it is expected that the majority of certificate programs can be completed in one calendar year.
-Courses in certificate programs are applicable to associate degree programs at DCC.
+Certificates may be of varying length.
+However, it is expected that the majority of certificate programs can be completed in one calendar year.
+Courses in certificate programs are applicable to associate degree programs at Dutchess Community College.